posit-dev/posit-sdk-py/examples/connect/shiny-python/README.md

-# Shiny for Pyton Example
+# Shiny for Python Example

 ## Start the app locally